RidleyB/sen/content/_poi/blacktide.md

 **Notes:**
 * The Old Keelhouse is quieter and more respectable than The Scuttle’s Lantern, attracting older sailors or merchants who prefer conversation and a safe place to rest.
 * Rooms are small and sparse but provide basic comfort; meals are hearty, simple, and designed for travelers used to rough living.
-* Tollin may offer information about Blacktide, nearby smuggling routes, or the harbor if persuaded or paid.
+* Tollin may offer information about Blacktide or the harbor.

 ---